 Charles Babbage was an English polymath.
 A mathematician, philosopher, inventor, and mechanical engineer.
 Babbage is best known for his concept of a programmable computer.

-George Westinghouse Jr.
+12. George Westinghouse Jr. made some important inventions

 Westinghouse Jr. was an American entrepreneur and engineer who invented the railway air brake and was a pioneer of the electrical industry.
 He gained his first patent at the tender age of 19.

 Since we've mentioned George Westinghouse and Tesla we would be negligent not to mention Thomas Alva Edison.
 He was an American inventor and businessman, who has been described as America’s greatest inventor.

 Gottlieb Wilhelm Daimler was an engineer, industrial designer, and industrialist born in Schorndorf, in what is now Germany.
 He was a pioneer of internal-combustion engines and automobile development.

 Self-described as the "Father of Radio", de Forest was an American inventor.
 He was a pioneer in the development of sound-on-film recording used for motion pictures.
-Thanks de Forest.
+Thanks, de Forest.